Sherman5A/usw-pop-coursework-2/report/writing/report.md

 ### Unit tests

 The first stages of testing occur during the development and programming process.
-Valley Cruises will use unit tests as its foundation; these tests involve writing isolated automated tests targeting small sections of the program, known as units.
+The company uses unit tests as its foundation; these tests involve writing isolated automated tests targeting small sections of the program, known as units.
 A single project can have many unit tests; a common amount is one unit test per production class, however even more can be added.
 Creation of the unit test involves developing a criteria, referred to as the test case.
 The